Rosewood-Development/RoseWiki/docs/RoseLoot/item-meta.md

 ```

 #### Enchantments
-If you don't want random enchantments, you can specify the exact enchantments you want instead.
+If you want specific enchantment levels, you can specify the exact enchantments you want instead, allowing unsafe enchantment levels.
+Note that this does not check for incompatible enchantments for the item or conflicting enchantments.
+To only apply a certain number of enchantments, you can set the `enchantments-amount` setting to something higher than 1, this value is optional and if not provided will apply all enchantments listed.
 ```yaml
 type: ENTITY
 overwrite-existing: none